jannispaul/mmm/src/pages/recipes/pesto_pastasalat.md

 tags:
 ---

-Bring a large pot of salt water to boil and cook pasta to box instructions., Toast pine nuts in a small pan., Prepare pesto, tomatoes, and mozzarella., Toss in a large bowl and chill in fridge until cooled.
+Bring a large pot of salt water to boil and cook pasta to box instructions.
+Toast pine nuts in a small pan.
+Prepare pesto, tomatoes, and mozzarella.
+Toss in a large bowl and chill in fridge until cooled.